minaminao/ctf-blockchain/src/ParadigmCTF2022/README.md

 ### TRAPDOOOR
 [Challenge & Exploit](Trapdooor)

-The goal is to get the environment variable `FLAG` in Forge script.
+The goal is to get the environment variable `FLAG` in the Forge script.

 This can be solved by using the Foundry cheatcodes and sending the flag to the specified RPC.